I love the summertime. The days are longer. The weather is warmer. And my favorite roadside food stands are in full swing.

 Old Man River, 375 Niagara St., Tonawanda

-Just down the street from Mississippi Mudd’s, this nautical themed stand (complete with a whale on the roof) draws its own large crowds on summer days.
-Grab a burger or hot dog, or head out back to their seafood shack for clams casino and steamed mussels.
+Just down the street from Mississippi Mudds, this nautical themed stand (complete with a whale on the roof) draws its own large crowds on summer days.
+Grab a burger or hot dog, or dive deep into Omar’s Seafood Shack for clams casino and steamed mussels.

 Connor’s, 8905 Old Lakeshore Road, Angola